Aims, tasks and prerequisites

 - Kienle GS, Glockmann A, Schink M, Kiene H. Viscum album L. extracts in breast and gynaecological cancers: a systematic review of clinical and preclinical research.
 J Exp Clin Cancer Res 2009;28:79.

 - Kienle GS.
 Mistletoe therapy: Scientific informations.
-Physicians' Association for Anthroposophic Medicine in Germany 2010 May http://wissenschaft.mistel-therapie.de/?lang=1
+Physicians' Association for Anthroposophic Medicine in Germany 2010 May https://www.mistel-therapie.de/wissenschaftliche-informationen

 - Hamre HJ, Fischer M, Heger M, Riley D, Haidvogl M, Baars E, et al. Anthroposophic vs. conventional therapy of acute respiratory and ear infections: a prospective outcomes study.
 Wien Klin Wochenschr 2005 Apr;117(7-8):256-68.

 - Kienle GS, Kiene H, Albonico HU.
 Anthroposophic medicine: effectiveness, utility, costs, safety.
 Stuttgart, New York: Schattauer Verlag; 2006.
 Update: Kienle GS, Glockmann A, Grugel R, Hamre HJ, Kiene H: Klinische Forschung zur Anthroposophischen Medizin – Update eines "Health Technology Assessment"-Berichts und Status Quo.
-Forsch Komplementmed 2011;18, DOI: 10.1159/000331812.
+Forsch Komplementmed 2011;18. doi 10.1159/000331812

 - Jeschke E, Ostermann T, Tabali M, Bockelbrink A, Witt CM, Willich SN, et al. Diagnostic profiles and prescribing patterns in everyday anthroposophic medical practice - a prospective multi-centre study.
-Forsch Komplementmed 2009 Oct;16(5):325-33.
+Forsch Komplementmed 2009 Oct;16(5):325-33. doi 10.1159/000235239

 - Kiene H. Komplementäre Methodenlehre der klinischen Forschung.
 Cognition-based Medicine [Complementary methodology for clinical research.
 Cognition-based medicine].
 Berlin - Heidelberg - New York: Springer-Verlag; 2001.